meganenglert/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 The bones have been concealed as described in <span class="citation">N6e.
 Henrik's Bedroom (p.
 117)</span>.
 However, Volenta Popofsky has added two additional safeguards to the secret compartment:

 * a **poison needle** trap (<span class="citation">Dungeon Master's Guide, p.
 123</span>), which triggers unless a particular wooden panel is pushed before the compartment is opened, and
-* a hidden wire attached to the compartment's opening, which connects to a noisemaker at the base of the compartment shaped vaguely like the head of the toymaker Gadof Blinsky, including his jester’s cap and bells.
+* a hidden wire attached to the compartment's opening, which connects to a noisemaker at the base of the compartment shaped vaguely like the head of the toymaker Gadof Blinsky, including his jester's cap and bells.

 The poison needle trap can be identified and disarmed as described in the <span class="citation">Dungeon Master's Guide (p.
 123)</span>.